maxloopinmok/weekly-report/05 - 2023 Monday September 4 to Sunday September 10.md

     - I read the day's news from The Straits Times:
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I sorted through my Yahoo and Gmail emails.
-    - I reflected on the book "Take Charge!: A Practical Guide to Designing Your Career".
+    - I reflected on and wrote some notes on the book "Take Charge!: A Practical Guide to Designing Your Career".
+    - I reflected upon my past 3 years of work, and wrote some notes for TADM.

 # Upcoming Schedule